TheOpenSourceNinja/Markov-Comic-Generator/README.md

 Word capitalization should be as it is in the original comic strip.

 If in the original comic, a word is hyphenated in order to split it between two lines of text, it is recommended that the word be kept on a single line in the transcript and the hyphen be replaced with a [soft hyphen](https://en.wikipedia.org/w/index.php?title=Soft_hyphen&oldid=625641896) (Unicode code point U+00AD).
-Soft hyphens are not normally visible in most text editors; they are used to mark a place where a visible hyphen can be automatically inserted if one is needed.
+Soft hyphens are not normally visible in most text editors; they are used to mark a place where a line break, possibly with a visible hyphen, can be automatically inserted if one is needed.

 #### Example
 	//This first line will be blank after the comment gets removed, so it is ignored.
 	20101210 //Date serves as ID number
-	E: WOULD YOU RATHER BE *RIGHT,* OR *HAP­PY?* //Eunice is talking.
-Also, the last word has a soft hyphen in the middle.
+	E: WOULD YOU RATHER BE *RIGHT,* OR *HAP­PY?* //Eu­nice i­s talk­ing.
+Al­so, th­e la­st wo­rd ha­s a­ so­ft hy­phen i­n th­e mid­dle.
+A­s do­es ev­ery wo­rd i­n thi­s com­ment.
+Fo­r de­monstra­tion o­f wha­t so­ft hy­phens d­o, tr­y resiz­ing thi­s wind­ow; se­e h­ow thi­s com­ment ge­ts wrap­ped i­n compar­ison t­o th­e oth­ers whi­ch do­n't ha­ve so­ft hy­phens i­n ever­y wo­rd.
 	M: *NEITHER!*
 	//E: *NEITHER!* //If Mimi and Eunice both said this at the same time, we would uncomment this line.
 	M: I'D RATHER BE *RICH!* //Note: For some reason Mimi and Eunice speak in all caps.
 See for yourself: http://mimiandeunice.com/2010/12/10/right-or-happy-iii/